The Blog Social

 • Several standalone tips for quick social posts

-3. Batching Days: I use Saturdays for writing, Sundays for graphics creation, and Mondays for scheduling and optimization.
+3. Batching Days: I use Saturdays for writing, Sundays for graphics creation, and Mondays for scheduling and optimisation.

 This approach means one solid idea generates weeks of consistent content, all planned in my trusty Airtable content calendar!